 If Top Up is agreed how much funding is allocated to a pupil?

 How much funding is allocated to a pupil is based on the banding system in Bristol Universal Descriptors.
-Once a band is agreed the funding amount is allocated as follows.
+Once a band is agreed the funding amount is allocated as defined by the High Needs Band levels chart

-If there is additional costs for a pupils physical or sensory needs this is costed seperately.
+Any additional costs for a pupils physical or sensory needs are costed seperately.

-Funding is agree for 1 or 3 years.
+Funding is generally agreed for 1 or 3 years.

 What happens if a pupil changes school?